Welcome to today's edition of the Rush 24-7 podcast.

 So you see, the left proposes a solution to something.

-In Columbia law, it was let's postpone finals for a while, just until the stress dissolves.
+In Columbia law, it was, let's postpone finals for a while, just until the stress dissolves.

 And then we'll be back and we'll take the tests.

-In Columbia said, okay, cool.
+In Columbia, so okay, cool.

-That's at a reasonable request.
+That's a reasonable request.

 Okay, we think problem solved.